Marvinmw/ChatVul/README.md

 If you want to add yourself checklist, you can

-    - create a parenet folder and then for each vul type, you can create a subfolder.
+    - create a parent folder and then for each vul type, you can create a subfolder.
-    - In the subfolder, you describe the vul type.
+    - In the subfolder, you describe the vul type in `README.md`.
 And if you want to use the example codel, please provide it in *.sol file.

+Please see the checklist examples in the folder 'datasets/checklist'.

 ## Run commands